moj-analytical-services/IntroRTraining/Intro_markdown.md

 offenders$GENDER <- relevel(offenders$GENDER, "MALE")
 ```

-We can now change the GENDER variable in the offenders dataset back to be a character variable as follows:
+We can now change the `GENDER` variable in the offenders dataset back to be a character as follows:

 ```r